urob/zmk-config/zmk-nodefree-config/README.md

     bindings = <&sk LSHFT>, <&caps_word>;
 )
 ```

-The new behavior can be added to the keymap-layout using `&ss_cw`.
-The key yields
+This behavior yields sticky-shift on tap and caps-word on double tap.
+It can be added to
-sticky-shift on tap and caps-word on double tap;
+the keymap using `&ss_cw`.

 #### Example 3: Creating a custom "win-sleep" macro